Aspirinsmurf/risky-plays-calculator/README.md

 |Both Down | 1 |
 |Push | 2 |

-**Example:** A Saurus has a 2-die block without the Block skill, so you only want a result of Defender Stumbles, Defender Down or Push.
+> **Example:** A Saurus has a 2-die block.
+He wants a result of Defender Stumbles, Defender Down or Push.
 The syntax is `2b4`.

 ## Negative dice blocks
-Blocks where the opponent chooses the result take a minus `-` before the number of dice, like `-2b4`.
+For blocks where the opponent chooses the result, add a minus sign `-` before the number of dice, like `-2b4`.

 > **Example:** A Human Lineman (S3) blocks a Saurus (S4) without any assists.
-You want a Push to set up a crowdsurf.
-The syntax for this is `-2b2`.
+He wants a Push to set up a crowdsurf.
+The syntax is `-2b2`.

 ## Blocks and turnovers
 The interpreter assumes that only a result of Attacker Down ("Skulls") will result in a turnover.
 Don't include a result of "Both Down" as acceptable unless the blocking player has the Block skill.